 We have many videos in the Library about photography topics.
-Some are available to stream online, and others are available in DVD format in our Library Media Center (LMC).
-Here are a few examples of videos in the LMC:
+Some are available to stream online, and others are available in DVD format available to check out from the Library Service Desk.
+Here are a few examples of videos in the Library:

 Films on Demand, a subscription library database, provides full video access to thousands of video titles in many subjects.
 A search for "photography" on their site results in over 1,000 full videos or video segments on the subject.
 Click on the icon above to start your own search (if off campus, you'll have to sign in with your SacLink account).

 "Although primarily a nineteenth-century medium involving a painstaking process, daguerreotypy is still practiced today by an active -- and avid -- group of devotees." (quoted from website)